fede-vaccaro/HedgeDB/README.md

 - [ ] **Multi-threaded executor**: the fiber executor runs every operation on a single thread, but one thread is not enough to fully stress a modern NVME.

-- [ ] **Write-ahead log & crash recovery**: if any fault occur during write, there might be some data loss and/or the database will end up in an undefined state.
+- [ ] **Write-ahead Log (WAL) & crash recovery**: if any fault occur during write, there might be some data loss and/or the database will end up in an undefined state.
 This feature is fundamental for a production-ready storage.

 - [x] **General purpose API**: currently the `database` class API is only usable within a `async::task<void>` (which can be spawned on the `executor`); a callback-based API would improve the database usability.

-- [ ] **Add arguments to the example**: just for exploring
+- [ ] **Add arguments to the example**: just for sandboxing

+- [ ] Optional **Bloom filters** in front of each `sorted_index`: by using such filters, we can reduce write amplification (by accepting more tables in the same group with minor compaction pressure) and keeping a low read amplification, by trading-off some memory.

 ## Compile & install